Debt management is on the minds of Canadian business owners more than ever.

 What a lot of people don’t know is over 60% of mortgages are broken before the five-year term.
 And the penalties for withdrawing from a fixed-rate mortgage are about nine times higher than that of a variable mortgage.”

-As always, Ocean 6 is also here to help you explore your debt management options in the context of your wider financial picture.
-We’re eager to help you work toward a brighter financial future, so let’s get started.
-Click here to book a call with our team.
+As always, Ocean 6 is here to help you explore your debt management options in the context of your wider financial picture.
+We’re eager to bring you towards a brighter financial future, so let’s get started.
+Book a call with our team.